Restless Dust

 SOLD OUT

-Wight's text invites Charles Darwin's ghost to sail to present day San Francisco and wander with the artist through the diverse Bay Area terrain.
-The focus of the journey is three-fold: to celebrate Northern California's unique species; to examine Darwin's legacy and its impact in the Bay Area and to acknowledge the fragile and endangered state of local flora and fauna caused by environmental degradation.
+Artist/author Gail Wight created Restless Dust as a multimedia installation housed in a two-tiered wooden box.
+The top portion holds a three-color, letterpress-printed, leather-bound artist's book.
+Plexiglas separates a velvet-lined bottom chamber containing two illuminated paper birds (activated when the box lid is removed).
+The custom-made cigar-style box was stained and silkscreened for the final piece.
+Wight's text invites Charles Darwin's ghost to sail to present-day San Francisco and wander through the diverse Bay Area terrain with the artist.
+The journey's focus is threefold: to celebrate Northern California's unique species, examine Darwin's legacy and impact in the Bay Area, and acknowledge the fragile and endangered state of local flora and fauna caused by environmental degradation.
 The artist carved and printed the book's images from linoleum blocks and hand-set the body text entirely in metal type.